pitfail/pitfail-reports/report3/glossary.rst

 Client

     A system that is not running on PitFail's server.
-An example is a webbrowser, or the Android phone.
+An example is a webbrowser, the Android phone, or the Facebook connector.

 Company